Tetrakern/fictioneer/CUSTOMIZE.md

 // If you want to remove the "Next Chapter" note above the list:

 /**
- * Remove "Next Chapter" note above list
+ * Removes "Next Chapter" note above list
  *
  * @since x.x.x
  */